 Senior Economic Affairs Officer at the United Nations Economic Commission for Africa.

 The European Journal of Development Research (EJDR) is a multi-disciplinary journal that seeks to broaden our understanding of the processes that advance or impede human development, whether from a political, economic, sociological or anthropological perspective.
 It is published five times a year by Palgrave/McMillan on behalf of EADI.
 The EDJR is recognized by the International Social Science Citation Index.
 Chief Editor is Spencer Henson, University of Guelph, Canada and Institute of Development Studies, UK

 We cordially invite individual paper presenters and panel organisers to consider these products as a possibility to publish conference papers, as an outcome of panels and working group sessions.
 The editors of both publications are happy to answer your questions.

 Travel to/from/in Bergen

-Yes, if your are a registered and confirmed presenter.
+Yes, if your are a registered and confirmed presenter or participant.